The Final Fantasy III manga

 Muuchi

 Muuchi is one of the three youths of Ur, alongside his adopted brothers Doug and J Bowie.
-All three of them are mischevious, stealing from merchants and overall being brats.
+All three of them are mischevious, stealing from merchants and overall being smart-mouthed brats.
 Over the course of the manga, however, he grows into a capable hero in his own right.
 Muuchi favors swords in battle, using dual blades in the early chapters and a single sword in later chapters.
 That said, he certainly isn't afraid to use his fists if need be.

 His design seems to take cues from the Warrior job.
 All of the main characters go through outfit changes throughout the manga, but Muuchi favors armors.
 Muuchi's hair color differs between black, brown and blue-ish.